linkerd/website/linkerd.io/content/_index.md

 cta_buoyant:
   image: "/uploads/buoyant-logo-blue.png"
   textcreated: "Linkerd was created by"
-  caption: "Learn more about Buoyant's Linkerd offerings"
+  caption: "Learn more about Buoyant"
   url: "https://buoyant.io/"

 ---